-As investors in real estate, we need to think about the risks associated with owning an inefficient home.
-With changing mindsets, how will the value of one of our biggest investments be affected by carbon tax, higher energy bills and concern for the planets and our children’s future.
+As investors in real estate, we need to think about the risks associated with owning large inefficient homes in the suburbs.
+With changing mindsets, how will the value of one of our biggest investments be affected by carbon tax, higher energy bills and concern for the planets and our children’s future?

 Is a NetZero Home Economically viable?

 The key to building an economically viable NetZero home is to minimize the energy use to lower the cost of PV panels.
 This is achieved by building an air tight home with high levels of insulation and the selection of energy efficient systems.
 EcoSmart has learned how to build economical high performance homes enabling us to compete with other builders.

 Not all home owners are able to afford the approximately $25k of PV panels required to take a 1550 sq.ft.
 EcoSmart home to NetZero energy use.
 When the home owner is ready, the Return on Investment will be approximately 10% and will be paid back in 10 years.